-Originating in tropical West Africa, the Ackee tree is cultivated for its fruit which are cooked and eaten as a vegetable.
-It is now widely, though sparingly distributed outside of its native range, except on the island of Jamaica where its extensive cultivation has caused it to become naturalised.
+Originating in tropical West Africa, the Ackee tree is cultivated for its fruit, which are cooked and eaten as a vegetable.
+Nowadays, it is widely, though sparingly distributed outside of its native range, except on the island of Jamaica where its extensive cultivation has caused it to become naturalised.

-Under favourable conditions, the tree may reach heights of up to 25 m (80 ft), though is more commonly 10 to 15 m (30 to 50 ft) tall with a straight, stout trunk supporting a densely branched rounded crown.
+Under favourable conditions, Ackee trees may reach heights of up to 25 m (80 ft), though are more commonly 10 to 15 m (30 to 50 ft) tall with a straight, stout trunk supporting a densely leafy rounded crown.
 The bark is pale grey and smooth.

-The leaves are large and feather-like, being made up of glossy green oval leaflets, each 12 to 20 cm (6 to 8 in) long and arranged in pairs.
+Leaves are large and compound, being made up of glossy green oval leaflets, each 12 to 20 cm (6 to 8 in) long and arranged in pairs along the length.
 A typical leaf is made up of three to five pairs of leaflets and their dense arrangement casts a deep shade.
 They remain on the tree in all seasons.

-The flowers are small and insignificant, cream-coloured, either bi-sexual or male and are held in branched clusters that hang from the ends of the branches, though are partly obscured by the leaves.
-They come into bloom at the start of the rainy season in seasonally dry areas but bloom on and off throughout the year in areas where the dry season is short or where humid conditions prevail.
+Flowers small and insignificant, cream-coloured, either bi-sexual or male and held in branched clusters arising at the ends of the branches, though they may be partly obscured by the leaves.
+They come into bloom at the start of the rainy season in seasonally dry areas, but bloom on and off throughout the year in areas where the dry season is short or where humid conditions prevail.

-The flowers are followed by light green, bell-shaped fruit that turn bright red when mature.
-The fruit have a thick fibrous shell that splits at the base when fully mature, separating into three segments, each shielding a soft, pale yellow aril with a glossy black seed attached.
+The flowers are followed by light-green, bell-shaped fruit that become bright red when mature.
+The fruit has a thick fibrous shell that splits at the base when fully mature, separating into three segments, each shielding a soft, pale yellow or creamy-white aril with a glossy black seed attached.

 There are two named varieties in cultivation, 'Butter' with a soft, bright yellow aril and 'Cheese' with a somewhat firmer, cream-coloured aril.
 All parts of the fruit are poisonous, yet the arils are eaten in some countries, particularly in Jamaica where it has been adopted as the national fruit.

-After removing and discarding the seed, the arils are carefully cleaned, leaving only the soft yellow or cream-coloured flesh which is then gently simmered, usually in lightly salted water.
+After removing and discarding the seed, the arils are carefully cleaned, leaving only the soft yellow or cream-coloured flesh which is then simmered, usually in lightly salted water.
 At the end of the simmering process, the water is drained off and discarded as a precaution.
-The drained and softened arils are then sautéed gently, usually with herbs and spices to season.
-In Jamaica, flakes of salt-preserved cod fish are added with the seasoning to make that country's most esteemed dish, 'Ackee and Saltfish.'
-When cooked they have a soft, buttery avocado-like texture and an agreeable, slightly nutty flavour.
+The drained and softened arils are then sautéed, usually with herbs and spices, including black pepper (Piper nigrum).
+In Jamaica, flakes of salt-preserved codfish are added to make that country's most esteemed dish, 'Ackee and Saltfish.'
+When cooked, ackee has a soft, buttery avocado-like texture and an agreeable, slightly nutty flavour.

-It produces a medium-weight wood, in the 600 to 650 kg per cubic meter (37 to 41 lbs per cubic ft) range, reportedly with good natural resistance to rot, decay and wood-boring insects, though this is not well researched.
-The heartwood is light gold- to orange-brown.
+Ackee trees produce a medium-weight wood, in the 600 to 650 kg per cubic meter (37 to 41 lbs per cubic ft) range, with reportedly good natural resistance to rot, decay and wood-boring insects, though this is not well researched.
+The heartwood is pale gold- to orange-brown.

 Logs, when available are sawn into planks mostly for making furniture or into beams for railway sleepers.
-However, the tree is not usually felled in areas where the fruit is eaten and has economic importance.
-The branchwood is cut for firewood and for making charcoal.
+However, the trees are not usually felled in areas where the fruit is eaten and has economic importance.
+The pruned branchwood can be used for firewood and for making charcoal.

-Grows and fruits naturally in sub-humid to humid subtropical and tropical lowland to mid-elevation climates, generally in frost-free areas with annual lows of 18 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 800 to 3500 mm and a dry season of 2 to 7 months.
+Grows and fruits naturally in sub-humid to humid subtropical and tropical climates, generally frost-free areas with annual lows of 17 to 25 °C, annual highs of 26 to 35 °C, annual rainfall of 800 to 6000 mm and a dry season of 2 to 7 months.